PET HEALTH

 • Is your dog licking their leg?

-These types of details provide important clues that may help you and your vet figure out what might be wrong.
+These types of details provide important clues that may help you and your vet discover what might be wrong.

 Pet Insurance May Help Cover Treatment Costs for a Limp